We have outlined a few things that should help to heal your piercing.

 Ears, Septum, Nostril, Eyebrow and Bridge, Outside Lip & Cheeks

-As facial and ear piercings are harder to soak, cleaning after a bath or shower will make the process much easier.
+As facial and ear piercings are harder to soak, cleaning after a bath or shower will

 Tongue, Inside Lip & Inside Cheek